phreeza/manuscript_axon_potentials/doc/manuscript.md

 If the spatial frequency of the membrane potential matches the width of the projection zone, the dipole moment can reach its maximum.
-In this case, at some point in time, positive membrane currents flow in one half of the projection zone and negative membrane currents flow in the other half.
+In this case, at some point in time, positive membrane currents flow in one half of the projection zone and negative membrane currents flow in the other half (top of [@fig:distscaling]A).
+If the spatial is  much smaller than the projection zone, there is no alignment between projection zone and current flow possible, and the dipole is not amplified (top of [@fig:distscaling]B).
 For example, if the
 voltage waveform has a temporal frequency of 1\ kHz and propagates at 1\ m/s, the spatial wavelength is 1\ mm.
 If the spatial width of the